SKIP TO PAGE CONTENT Scroll to Top

 • Release of information form in order to give students control of what information is released to whom.

-• If the student is a client of DARS, a form is completed to assist the agency in proper payment of tuition.
+• If the student is a client of TWC-VR, a form is completed to assist the agency in proper payment of tuition.

 Appropriate Documentation